 Using my mind to overcome physical pain helped me to complete the 2009 Los Angeles marathon

-With confidence, I started weight training four days per week and I did different levels of walking six days per week.
+I confidently started weight training four days per week and I did different levels of walking six days per week.

-Even though this was not my focus, I lost 50 lbs from this workout.
+Even though losing weight wasn’t my focus, I lost 50 lbs from this workout.

-Through self hypnosis, I broke through my critical mind and accessed my subconscious mind.
-I informed my subconscious of my intention, through repetition, my conscious desire was accepted by my subconscious mind.
+Self-hypnosis, helped me to pass my critical mind to access my subconscious mind.
+I informed my subconscious of my intention, and through repetition, my conscious desire was accepted my subconscious mind.

-On Marathon eve, May 24, 2009, I didn’t sleep wink.
+On Marathon eve, May 24, 2009, I didn’t sleep a wink.
 My knee was stiff and painful and it said to me “Adalia, we are not going to the marathon.”
-However, not going was not an option.
+That wasn’t an option.

 Marathon morning, Monday, May 25, 2009, I arrived downtown Los Angeles.
 I was excited but apprehensive.
 I enjoyed the crowd and the camaraderie.
 I loved being there.

 I felt like a kid attending Disneyland for the first time.